-WSU-Mount Vernon Sustainability Committee, started in 2005, supports resource use efficiency in our facilities and on our research and demonstration farm.
-The committee works to develop and implement new ideas for sustainability at WSU and we educate faculty, staff, students and community members about the importance of natural resource conservation.
+The WSU Mount Vernon Sustainability Committee, which was started in 2005 and operated until 2008, supported resource use efficiency in our facilities and on our research and demonstration farm.
+The committee worked to develop and implement new ideas for sustainability at WSU and helped educate faculty, staff, students and community members about the importance of natural resource conservation.
 This page serves as a record of the committee’s work.

-Since 2008, WSU Mount Vernon has adopted an All-In One recycling system with Skagit County.
-Since adopting this program, garbage pick-up has remained low (2 dumpster pick-ups per month) despite the fact that the center’s programming has tripled in size.
+Since 2008, WSU Mount Vernon NWREC has adopted an All-In-One recycling system with Waste Management, Inc..
+Since adopting this program, garbage pick-up has remained low despite the fact that the center’s programming has tripled in size.
 Recycling is picked up once a week and mixed recycling containers are located throughout the facility.

-On-farm organic material is being collected into a ‘Dralle’ windrow system.
-Ron Dralle and the NWREC Farm Committee have developed an on-farm composting system for compostable waste generated by field/greenhouse projects.
-The windrow pile is maintained by a front loader and maintenance of the pile is the responsibility of facilities operations under the supervision of the farm and sustainability committee.
-Hay bales are set around the back perimeter of the pile (25 ft, 5 ft-4 bales high).
-After they break down they are replaced and old hay is integrated into the pile.
+On-farm organic material is collected into an on-farm composting system for compostable waste generated by field/greenhouse projects.
+The pile is maintained by a front loader and maintenance of the pile is the responsibility of facilities operations under the supervision of the farm and sustainability committee.
+Hay bales are set around the back perimeter of the pile.
+After they break down, the bales are replaced and old hay is integrated into the pile.
 Materials are added from field trials and grounds maintenance.
 Wood chips are added to the pile to maintain a 30:1 carbon to nitrogen ratio.
-The compost generated is used on non-research grounds of the NWREC to avoid problems with chemical residues, pathogens, weed seeds, etc. We hope to purchase a chipper/shredder for large and woody plant tissues to compost more effectively.
+The compost generated is used on non-research grounds of the NWREC to avoid problems with chemical residues, pathogens, weed seeds, etc.

 Light & Gas Usage

-For 2008 and 2009 the Sustainability Committee has helped our facility tally energy use for the statewide reporting matrix mandated by the University.
-Motion sensor lights will be added to the facility.
+For 2008 and 2009 the Sustainability Committee helped our facility tally energy use for the statewide reporting matrix mandated by the University.
+Motion/occupancy sensor-controlled lighting was added to the facility.
 All exterior campus lighting has been converted to LED fixtures.
 All campus T-12 fluorescent lighting has been retrofitted to high-efficiency T-8 lighting in older buildings.
 The committee helped implement an energy audit with Terry Ryan in spring 2011.

-The sustainability committee hosted several informational seminars and demonstrations in 2010.
+The sustainability committee hosted several informational seminars and demonstrations.
 These were focused on WSU faculty, staff and students as well as community members.
 Events are listed below: